kenyachan/Email_Merge/README.md

 One of the main limitations of using Mail Merge in Microsoft Word is that you could not send emails from a shared inbox without having to set it up as the primary mailing profile in Windows.

-Another limitation to Mail Merge in Microsoft Word is add attachments to the email.
+Another limitation to Mail Merge in Microsoft Word is it can't add attachments to the email.

 The Email Merge tool was created to send emails from a shared inbox and include attachments.